ChallengeSY/nebunoid/editor.md

 ## Nebunoid Level Editor
 Nebunoid comes with a decently powerful level editor, allowing new community campaigns to be made.

-## Controls
-The editor uses mouse and keyboard to carry out its functionality.
-Several controls can be easily edited by tapping on a given control when highlighted.

 ### Available variations
 Levels may be designed with a wide variety of variations in mind that alter the gameplay to varying degrees.
 There are a few restrictions, but it still allows for a lot of flexibility.